Simply put, resistant starch is starch that is resistant to human digestion so it ends up in the colon where it can feed beneficial bacteria.

 The report further discusses the possible delivery systems that could be used to enable buyrate to reach the colon.
 This is a very promising line of inquiry.

 There are two main sources of butyrate.
-The first is to eat fiber and resistant starch and the intestinal bacteria will metabolize it into butyric acid.
+The first and most important is to eat fiber and resistant starch and the intestinal bacteria will metabolize it into butyric acid.
 Whole plant foods such as vegetables and fruit are good sources of fiber, as well as properly prepared whole grains, nuts and beans.

 Many foods on the SCD, GAPS and Paleo diets are great sources of both soluble and insoluble fiber, such as yams and sweet potatoes, green leafy vegetables, carrots and other root vegetables, fruits with an edible peel (like apples and pears), berries, seeds, and nuts.